jedraynes/jedraynes.com/content/posts/My Trip to Arizona.md

 <div style="text-align:center"><img src="/images/AZ_friday_chapel_of_the_holy_cross.JPEG" /></div>

 We then decided to skip stopping for lunch and drove about 30 minutes to the Mescal Trailhead where you can hike to Devil's Bridge.
 This is where Friday turned from great to terrible to great to terrible.
 We went the wrong way.
 Like the complete wrong way.
 We completed the Mescal Trail, which took maybe 2-3 hours and learned that the official trailhead was across the street.
 The Mescal Trail was great, don't get me wrong, but we were dying and frustrated at our mistake.
-After doubling back to go the correct way.
-We ran into someone who noted that it would be sundown by the time we returned.
+After doubling back to go the correct way, we ran into someone who noted that it would be sundown by the time we returned.
 To us that meant we had to go, and go fast.
 We took the correct path to Devil's Bridge which made the mistakes quickly worth it.
 Not only that, but it was also late enough in the day where it wasn't insanely busy or crowded at the top.
 We made it and the view was stunning.
 The air, given the elevation felt crisp and clean, much more than anywhere else I've felt.

 <div style="text-align:center"><img src="/images/AZ_friday_devils_bridge.JPEG" /></div>